MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/checkbox.md

 }
 ```

 The `sender` argument is the `CheckBox` responsible for this event.
-You can use this to access the `CheckBox` object, or to distinguish between multiple `CheckBox` objects sharing the same `CheckedChanged` event.
+You can use this to access the `CheckBox` object, or to distinguish between multiple `CheckBox` objects sharing the same `CheckedChanged` event handler.

 Alternatively, an event handler for the `CheckedChanged` event can be registered in code: